Ryan Sandford-Blackburn - Main Profile

 A bio as if someone else wrote it:

 He has a first class degree in Film & TV Production Ba (Hons).
 He also holds a PDC.
-He was involved in community gardening groups in York for 5 years and is now retrofitting his house and gardens."
+In 2020, he started Earthed Up!
+Edible and useful plants nursery co-operative."

-If you're keen for informal communications planning advice or a good eye to proofread & critique websites, articles etc. I should be able to help.
+If you're keen for informal communications planning advice or a good eye to proofread & critique websites, articles etc. I should be able to help you, get in touch.

 A gardener and educator